CiscoLives/LTRATO-2001/docs/introduction/index.rst

 ==================

 During this lab, you will get hands-on experience with pyATS which is a vendor-agnostic suite of libraries for Python.
-You will learn how to build your automated tests, using those frameworks. pyATS opens a wide variety of opportunities and soon you will see it’s not hard to start using them.
+You will learn how to build your automated tests, using those frameworks. pyATS opens a wide variety of opportunities and soon you will see it's not hard to start using them.
 During this lab, we will show you real-world examples that you can use to start implementing the automation of tests in your network.

 Upon successful completion of this lab, you will be able to: